 When you get there, return to this page and skip down to busybox test section below.
 If you would prefer to use Busybox from another Linux distribution (or just have difficulty statically compiling busybox), continue reading here.

 Static busyboxes from a number of Linux distributions have been tested, but potential remains for untested ones to have problems.
-If you try this out with a static Busybox not mentioned below, jumping into #bedrock on freenode or the subreddit to report success or failure with any given Linux distribution's static busybox would be appreciated.
+If you try this out with a static Busybox not mentioned below, jumping into the IRC channel #bedrock on libera.chat or the subreddit to report success or failure with any given Linux distribution's static busybox would be appreciated.

 Does not work